So Yesterday: Background and release

-Although Duff recorded songs like "I Can't Wait", "Why Not" and "What Dreams Are Made Of", which received substantial airplay on Radio Disney, executives at Buena Vista Music Group, Duff's record label, planned to help her reach a more mature audience.
-So, Andre Recke, an executive at Buena Vista, along with Duff and her mother, enlisted the songwriting and production team "The Matrix" (consisting of Lauren Christy, Scott Spock and Graham Edwards) to produce songs for Duff's debut album Metamorphosis (2003).
+Although Hilary Duff recorded songs like "I Can't Wait", "Why Not" and "What Dreams Are Made Of", which received substantial airplay on Radio Disney, executives at Buena Vista Music Group, Duff's record label, planned to help her reach a more mature audience.
+So, Andre Recke, an executive at Buena Vista, along with Duff and her mother Susan Duff, enlisted the songwriting and production team The Matrix (consisting of Lauren Christy, Scott Spock and Graham Edwards) to produce songs for Duff's second studio album Metamorphosis (2003).
 "So Yesterday" became one of three songs produced by the team for the album, and was the last song recorded for the album.
 Duff herself has said that when she first heard the song, she did not really like it; however, her opinion changed after she listened to it more often.
 She then decided she would give the song a "100 percent" and not comment negatively of it.
 According to her, she "ended up loving it", stating, "It was such a fun song, and it means a lot."
 Bob Cavallo, chairman of Buena Vista Records, said that the song was "more mature than the past work that she's done."

 "So Yesterday" premiered on AOL Music's "First Listen" on June 27, 2003, and it drew over 500,000 streams in two days.
 It was released to mainstream radio in the United States on July 15, and was the "most added" song on the format in its first two weeks of release.
 The song is featured on all of Duff's compilations album, including Most Wanted (2005), 4ever (2006) and her greatest hits album, Best of Hilary Duff (2008).
-It is also featured on the music video game Band Hero as a bonus download.
+It is also featured on the 2009 music video game Band Hero as a bonus download.